 Instructions

-- Making green masala: In a mixer/grinder jar, add ginger, garlic, green chilies, coriander leaves, and ¼ cup of water.
-Grind to a fine paste.
-Keep it aside.
+- Making green masala: In a mixer, grind ginger, garlic, green chilies, coriander leaves, and ¼ cup water into a fine paste.
+Set this green masala paste aside.

 - Marinate the chicken: In a mixing bowl, add chicken, lemon juice, turmeric powder, salt, and green masala.
 Combine and marinate the chicken for an hour.
 Cover and keep it in the refrigerator.